IntelligentIndia7/chatApp/chat-app-prototype/Readme.md

 # Chat App Prototype

-A simple chat application powered by simulated LLMs with streaming, caching, queuing, and history management.
+A simple chat application powered by Groq with streaming, caching, queuing, and history management.

 ## Setup
 1. Install Docker and Docker Compose.